Azure/terraform-azurerm-caf-enterprise-scale/README.md

 As a basic starting point, we recommend starting with the following configuration in your root module.

-> **NOTE**: For production use we highly recommend using the Terraform Registry and pinning to the latest stable version, as per the example below.
+> **NOTE:** For production use we highly recommend using the Terraform Registry and pinning to the latest stable version, as per the example below.
 > Pinning to the `main` branch in GitHub will give you the latest updates quicker, but increases the likelihood of unplanned changes to your environment and unforeseen issues.

 **File: `main.tf`**